 NIMCET Admit Card 2026 – Download Hall Ticket Now

 NIMCET Admit Card 2026 will be available for download starting 27 May 2026 on the official admission portal.
 Candidates who have registered for the NIT MCA Common Entrance Test can retrieve their hall tickets by entering their application number and password at https://nimcet.admissions.nic.in.
-The admission authority has set the download window from 27 May to 6 June 2026, giving all eligible test-takers sufficient time to secure their documents before the examination.
+The admission authority has set the download window from 27 May to 6 June 2026.

 NIMCET Admit Card 2026 Overview